 However, over the years, I’ve found little spots to add to my list that are dirty and usually forgotten about.
 These aren’t the typical places you clean like the bathroom and floors, countertops and surfaces but you see and touch them every single day.

 It’s a non-toxic, plant and mineral based cleaner that works better than 100% of all the other “green” products I’ve tried.
+Get $10 off when you buy through this link (because it’s not sold in stores.)

 Here are the 13 spot in your house you may not be cleaning already (at least not as much as you probably should be), but really need to start including in your cleaning routine.